snigdaa/snigdaa/README.md

-## Hello world!
+# Hello Universe!
 I'm Snigdaa

-I am currently a PhD candidate in Dr. John Wise's Computational Cosmology group at Georgia Tech's Center for Relativistic Astrophysics, looking to graduate within the next year.
-I work on computational cosmology and machine learning techniques, but am always looking to diversify my learning experience.
-I like working on projects involving architecting AI models, using computational techniques to streamline real-world resources, being involved in mentorship roles, and would like to grow in the science communication space.
-In my spare time, I enjoy reading and writing, making music and teaching Bharatanatyam dance, and doom scrolling on reddit whenever possible.
+I am currently a postdoctoral fellow at Argonne National Laboratory and am working on using ML/AI techniques in tandem with simulations to streamline runtime efficiency and data analysis techniques to improve theoretical model completeness.
+My background is in computational cosmology, but am always looking to apply my skills to interesting datasets of any kind and broaden my scientific horizons.
+Outside of research, I hope to contribute to the science communication space and make technically complex topics more accessible at different learning levels.
+In my spare time, I enjoy reading and writing, making music, teaching Bharatanatyam, and doom scrolling on reddit.

+## tl;dr
-- 🔭 I’m currently working on using machine learning techniques to accelerate large-scale astrophysical simulations
+- 🔭 I’m currently working on using machine learning techniques to accelerate large-scale astrophysical simulations and analysis
 - 👯 I’m looking to work on computational modeling & forecasting, data analysis & visualization + a lil sprinkle of outreach and sci comm
 - 💬 Ask me about fun space facts, good hiking trails, and my latest foster pets!
 - 📫 How to reach me: snigdaa.ram@gmail.com